uio-bmi/ligo/docs_source/usecases/epitope-specific_TCR_AIRRs.rst

 While LIgO ensures that each signal-specific receptor includes an immune signal, the distribution of these signals in the final repertoire may occasionally diverge from the initial definition.
 This can occur under certain conditions, such as:

-1. High variation allowed by an immune signal: For example, if an signal k-mer allows for a large Hamming distance, it could introduce high variations in the data and thus the initial k-mer would be lost.
+1. High variation allowed by an immune signal: For example, if a signal k-mer allows for a large Hamming distance, it could introduce high variations in the data and thus the initial k-mer would be lost.

 2. Similarity between immune signals: If two immune signals, e.g., PWMs are similar, they may produce similar receptors leading to potential merging of two initial signals in the final data.